igcr5002/BankingApplication/README.md

 Challenge text:

-// You job is to create a simple banking application.
+// Your job is to create a simple banking application.

 // There should be a Bank class